spluta/NN_Synth_1/README.md

 File Structure:

-All files should be in the same folder. "python3" needs to be in the path of the OS.
+All files should be in the same folder.
+The user will ned to manually set the path to python3 in the NN_Synth_1_SCFile.scd file.

 To run the program: